Accessibility Statement

 Parts of this website may not be fully accessible.
 For example:

-• some images may not have good alternative text;
+some images do not have good alternative text

-• some documents are in PDF, Excel or Word format and may not be accessible.
+many documents are in PDF, Excel or Word format and are not accessible

 How to request content in an accessible format

-If you need information in a different format contact us and tell us:
+If you need information in a different format contact us at clerk@doddington-whisbyparishcouncil.gov.uk or call 07828259300 and tell us:

 Reporting accessibility problems with this website

-If you find problems that are not listed on this page or you think we are not meeting accessibility requirements, please contact us.
+If you find problems that are not listed on this page or you think we are not meeting accessibility requirements, contact us at clerk@doddington-whisbyparishcouncil.gov.uk or call 07828259300.

 Enforcement procedure

-If you contact us with a complaint and you are not happy with our response contact the Equality Advisory and Support Service.
+If you contact us with a complaint and you are not happy with our response contact the Equality Advisory and Support Service (EASS) details are on their website at https://www.equalityadvisoryservice.com/

 Technical information about this website’s accessibility

-Doddington and Whisby Parish Council is committed to making its websites accessible, as per the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+We are committed to making our website accessible, as per the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 Content that is not within the scope of the accessibility regulations